dev-m03/blazeit/README.md

 Blazeit is a command-line tool designed to quickly generate boilerplate files for a Spring Boot project.
 Using Blazeit, developers can automatically create essential components like Controllers, Services, and Repositories with minimal setup.

-Just setup once with three commands and use it all the time with just **one command** everytime you want quick setup .
+Just setup once with three commands and use it all the time with just **one command** everytime you want quick setup.

 ## Setting Up Blazeit Using Scoop